Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 This sugar is produced by the seminal vesicles and provides energy for sperm motility.
 Its absence suggests a block in the male reproductive tract at the level of the ejaculatory duct.

 The most important test is the visual examination of the sample under the microscope.
 What do sperm look like ?
-Sperm are microscopic creatures which look like tiny tadpoles swimming about at a frantic pace.
-Each sperm has a head, which contains the genetic material of the father in its nucleus; and a tail which lashes back and forth to propel the sperm along.
-The mid-piece of the sperm contains mitochondria, (the power house of the sperm) which provide the energy for sperm motion.
+Sperm are microscopic creatures that look like tiny tadpoles swimming about at a frantic pace.
+Each sperm has a head, which contains the genetic material of the father in its nucleus; and a tail that lashes back and forth to propel the sperm along.
+The mid-piece of the sperm contains mitochondria, (the powerhouse of the sperm) which provide the energy for sperm motion.

 (whether the sperm are moving well or not ).
 The quality of the sperm is often more significant than the count.
 Sperm motility is the ability to move.
 Sperm are of two types - those which swim, and those which don't.
-Remember that only those sperm which move forward fast are able to swim up to the egg and fertilise it - the others are of little use.
-Motility is graded from a to d, according to the World Health Organisation (WHO) Manual criteria , as follows.
+Remember that only those sperm which move forward fast are able to swim up to the egg and fertilize it - the others are of little use.
+Motility is graded from a to d, according to the World Health Organisation (WHO) Manual criteria, as follows.
 Grade a (fast progressive) sperm are those which swim forward fast in a straight line - like guided missiles.
-Grade b (slow progressive) sperm swim forward, but either in a curved or crooked line, or slowly (slow linear or non linear motility) .
-Grade c (nonprogressive) sperm move their tails, but do not move forward (local motility only).
-Grade d (immotile ) sperm do not move at all .
+Grade b (slow progressive) sperm swim forward, but either in a curved or crooked line or slowly (slow linear or non-linear motility).
+Grade c (nonprogressive) sperm move their tails but do not move forward (local motility only).
+Grade d (immotile ) sperm do not move at all.
 Sperm of grade c and d are considered poor.
-Why do we worry about poor motility ?
-If motility is poor, this suggests that the testis is producing poor quality sperm and is not functioning properly - and this may mean that even the apparently normal motile sperm may not be able to fertilise the egg.
+Why do we worry about poor motility?
+If motility is poor, this suggests that the testis is producing poor quality sperm and is not functioning properly - and this may mean that even the apparently normal motile sperm may not be able to fertilize the egg.

 (whether the sperm are normally shaped or not - what is called their form or morphology.
 Ideally, a good sperm should have a regular oval head, with a connecting mid-piece and a long straight tail.
-If too many sperms are abnormally shaped (round heads; pin heads; very large heads; double heads; absent tails) this may mean the sperm are abnormal and will not be able to fertilise the egg.
+If too many sperms are abnormally shaped (round heads; pinheads; very large heads; double heads; absent tails) this may mean the sperm are abnormal and will not be able to fertilize the egg.
 Many labs use Kruger "strict " criteria ( developed in South Africa ) for judging sperm normality.
-Only sperm which are "perfect" are considered to be normal.
-A normal sample should have at least 15% normal forms (which means that even upto 85% abnormal forms is considered to be acceptable!)
-Some men are infertile because most of their sperm are abnormally shaped .
+Only sperm which is "perfect" is considered to be normal.
+A normal sample should have at least 15% normal forms (which means that even up to 85% abnormal forms is considered to be acceptable!)
+Some men are infertile because most of their sperm are abnormally shaped.
 This is called teratozoospermia (terato=monster).

 Sperm clumping or Agglutination: